dlamichhane/tm-rails-test/README.md

 ### Implementation

 Used the `gem cancan` for the authorization.
 It is used for assigning the Admin and Campaign manager role to the Admin user.

+Only the `Administrator` can create the platforms.
+Therefore, first create the platform `iOS` and `Android`.
+Then after, it is visible to the `Campaign manager` while creating the `Campaign`.